-Regarding patents, the dispute is not so much over the issue of the duration as over overpatenting.
+A debate in The Economist6 in 2009 gives insights into the arguments framed on both sides.
+Regarding patents, the dispute is not so much over the issue of the duration as over over-patenting.
 Over-patenting includes protecting ideas with little innovation height (e.g., Amazon's patented one-click buy option) and creating of patent thickets (dense webs of overlapping legal rights).
 Questions of fairness have also been raised such as charging equally high prices for pharmaceuticals in developed as well as developing countries.
+Figure 3.3 shows the yearly number of new patents in the US.